tychosoft/moderncli/FEATURES.md

 in C++20 and later for C++17.
 An optimized single linked list / stack class is also included.

+## map.hpp

+Enhanced and interoperable derived templates of std map and dictionary classes.
+This may add special operations and features from C++20 or later.

 ## memory.hpp

 Low level memory operations, allocator schemes, and byte array classes.
 This